 A Universal Decorating Style

 The Mediterranean style is perfect for bedrooms because of it's warm and inviting decor that offers classical, modern, and eloquent options.
-An easy and fun design due to the many different techniques, influences, and combinations available.
-The ideas and possibilities are limitless, which is probably why it’s the most popular style used by homeowners, interior designers, and architects.
+It's also an easy and fun design due to the many different techniques, influences, and combinations available.
+The ideas and possibilities are limitless, which is probably why it’s one of the most popular styles used by homeowners, interior designers, and architects.